kirtide/SynthMSAADisabler/README.md

 # SynthMSAADisabler

-This mod is a basic MSAA disabler for Synth Riders.
+This mod is a basic MSAA disabler for *Synth Riders*.

 ## Why?

-Since the v3 release of the game, MSAA is "baked" at 4x.
+Since the `v3` release of the game, MSAA is "baked" at `4x`.
 Despite the MSAA option within the advanced graphics settings menu existing-changing it does nothing.

-Having MSAA running at 4x, especially in VR, is and can be very resource intensive.
+Having MSAA running at `4x`, especially in VR, is and can be very resource intensive.
 (VRAM, among other things)

 While it would be possible for a mod to fix this button itself, I decided to keep it simple and completely disable MSAA.